-All book bags, sports bags and purses will be checked at the security tables before entering the school.
+All bags (including, but not limited to, book bags, sports bags and purses) will be checked at the security tables before entering the school.
 Students will not be permitted to bring in any open food or drink containers.
 In order to expedite the security procedures students will be responsible for removing any items from their pockets along with their belts.
 These items will be placed on the security tables for inspection.
 All students and visitors must pass through the metal detectors before entering the building.